RedisJSON/RedisJSON/docs/docs/path.md

 "[\"Noise-cancelling Bluetooth headphones\",\"Wireless earbuds\",\"Wireless keyboard\"]"
 ```

-This example filters only keyboards with some sort of USB connection using regex match.
+This example, starting with version v2.4.2, filters only keyboards with some sort of USB connection using regex match.
 Notice this match is case-insensitive thanks to the prefix `(?i)` in the regular expression pattern `"(?i)usb"`:

 ```sh
 127.0.0.1:6379> JSON.GET store '$.inventory.keyboards[?(@.connection =~ "(?i)usb")]'